PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-06 10:55:47
+Last updated: 2024-04-06 10:56:20
-Random Quote: I'm telling you that there is. - Ulana Khomyuk
+Random Quote: You do seem to have a little “shit creek” action going… You know, FYI, you can buy a paddle. - Saul Goodman